rasmusab/officialcocktails/officialcocktails.com/content/cocktails/americano.md

 ![](/cocktail-images/americano.jpeg)

-## Directions for how to make a Americano
+## Directions for how to make the Americano

 1. Fill an old fashioned glass with ice
 2. Pour 3cl of Campari over the ice